 Median State Income

 Although Tennessee’s standard income is lower than much of the rest of the U.S., this income isn’t representative of average salaries across the state.
 For example, residents living in the affluent Williamson County outside Nashville have the highest incomes in the state and are among the highest in the nation, as well.
 In 2010, Forbes named Williamson County as the 17th richest county in the country, with median household incomes of $88,316 annually.
-On the other hand, individuals in Hancock County near the Virginia state line are among the lowest incomes in the state, with an average of just $23,526 in 2010, according to FairTaxation.org.
+In 2017 that had dipped to $87,832, but was still the highest in the state.
+On the other hand, individuals in Hancock County near the Virginia state line are among the lowest incomes in the state, with an average of just $23,125 in 2017, according to FairTaxation.org.

 Video of the Day

 Tennessee offers public assistance to low-income individuals and families that live below or just above the federal poverty standards published each spring by the U.S. Department of Health and Human Resources.
 For example, low-income children receive free healthcare through the Tennessee Medicaid program as long as their household income is below 100 percent of the federal poverty level, or FPL.
 Children under six have more liberal income limits of 133 percent FPL, while pregnant women and infants under age one are least restricted, with acceptance levels set at 185 percent FPL.
 For 2018, the federal government placed the federal poverty limit at an annual income of $25,100 for a family of four, though this number changes year to year.
 Other subsidies, such as home energy assistance and food stamps, are also available to low-income households, though eligibility guidelines for these programs vary.